 If the distinction is correct, attachment science should provide conflict science with several implications especially for lawyers and others working with people facing danger and experiencing interpersonal conflict.

-Solutions may include avoiding or minimizing direct discussions about shame-invoking events, and providing additional comfort measures, such as validation, kindness, and focusing on strengths.
+Solutions may include avoiding or minimizing direct discussions about shame-invoking events, and providing additional comfort measures, such as acceptance, validation, kindness, and focusing on strengths.
 These might minimize the self-negation stemming from a feeling of shame just enough to lead to functional decision-making and tolerance to stand up for oneself long enough to improve the outcome.

 Solutions may include avoiding or minimizing humiliations and interpersonal rejections, and if they happen, providing comfort and staying in some form of relationship afterwards.
 Rejection Begets Aggression may be a good rule to keep in mind.
 Helping clients keep an eye on the ball, not playing into feelings of injustice and desire for retribution may negate just enough aggression to lead to functional decision-making and an over-all better outcome.